slatedocs/slate/source/includes/_endpoint-geodata.md

 id | string | Global unique identifier for this deck location | uri | Location of crunch-curated geojson/topojson file.
-Users may need to inspect this actual file to learn about details of the FeatureCollection and individual Features. description | string | Any additional information about the geodatum
+Users may need to inspect this actual file to learn about details of the FeatureCollection and individual Features. description | string | Any additional information about the geodatum metadata | object | Information regarding the actual data provided by the location.
+For now, the properties in the geodata features are extracted for the purpose of matching geodata to variable categories.

 ### Geodata for common applications